Homepage > Journal > What is flat design?

 • Minimal graphic noise

-• Minimal use of decorative textures and gradients (minimal UX Design)
+• Minimal use of decorative textures and gradients (minimal UX design)

-• Fast loading of graphic elements
+• Fast loading of graphic design elements

 • Easy scaling of elements.
-Adaptation to different devices, screens, diagonals, resolutions, image formats, requirements of browsers, operating systems, and platforms offering mobile applications.
+Adaptation to different devices, screens, diagonals, resolutions, image formats, requirements of browsers, operating systems, and platforms offering mobile applications

-• Efficiency – Flat Design, due to its easy scalability, speeds up design work and thus allows us to create web and mobile applications at a lower cost.
+• Efficiency – flat design, due to its easy scalability, speeds up design work and thus allows us to create web and mobile applications at a lower cost

-As we wrote above, pure and orthodox Flat Design is a rarity.
+As we wrote above, pure and orthodox flat design is a rarity.

 Currently, designers use skeuomorphism, three-dimensionality, and depth more subtly and allusively.